Finding ways to help your struggling readers grasp complex comprehension tasks can be a challenge. See if you can relate to this scenario.

 Want to try out my Picture It!
 Language Arts Warm-Ups?

 I'd love to send you 2-weeks worth of picture comprehension warm-ups.
 They are perfect for your morning work or as a daily language arts center.
 You could even use them with a small group for tutoring or in addition to reading interventions to address specific skill gaps.

 - 2 double-sided printable pages designed for students

 - Larger color copies of the images – perfect for projecting

 - Teacher tips & directions for implementation

-All you need to do is click the button below to get them delivered right to your inbox.
+All you need to do is enter your information below to get them delivered right to your inbox.

 Looking for more support struggling readers or writers?
 Check out these related articles:

 - How to build writing stamina with struggling writers